 The cornerstone of the organization’s philosophy is its community oriented, grass roots, customer based service style policing effort.
 Employees strive to fulfill this goal by providing the citizens of Pickerington with a full range of police services 24 hours a day, 7 days a week, and 365 days a year.
 Both the Division and its employees are committed to providing exceptional service and maintaining an excellent “quality of life” environment for the public.

 Accident reports are now available online.
 Click the "Crash Report" link on the left side of the page.
 You will be taken to the State of Ohio website.
 Once there, you will be prompted to input your crash date, jurisdiction, and last name into the fields.
 Your report can then be downloaded and printed from your computer.
-Should you have a oriblem retrieving you report, click here for troubleshooting assistance provided by the Ohio Department of Public Safety.
+Should you have a problem retrieving you report, click here for troubleshooting assistance provided by the Ohio Department of Public Safety.

 The Division accomplishes this unified goal through the efforts of all its personnel which include several internal components.
 The Administrative component consists of the chief of police, two police commanders, and an administrative assistant.
-The Patrol function is staffed with four sergeants, and ten patrol officers.
+The Patrol function is staffed with four sergeants, and fouteen patrol officers.
 These units report to the Patrol Commander Greg Annis.
 The Bicycle units also fall under his direction.

 The Investigative unit is comprised of a Detective Sergeant and two investigators.
 Support services include 2 DARE Officers and a Community Relations Officer.
 The officers work as School Resource officers.
 These units fall under the direction of the Operations Commander, Matt Delp.

 The Communications Division consists of a communications supervisor and nine full time dispatchers.